aristechmarvel/n8n-ai-pitch-screening/README.md

 2. In n8n, add credentials for Google Sheets, Gmail, and Google Gemini (PaLM) API.
 3. Import the workflows from `/workflows` and reattach credentials to each node.
 4. In `Build Payload`, replace the placeholder `thesis` with your investor's criteria.
-5. Change the sender name and sign-off (`PitchGate Investment Team`) in the two founder-facing emails if you want your own name, and set the recipient on the CEO nodes (`Alert CEO`, `Send Digest`, `Send Quiet Day`).
+5. Change the sender name and sign-off (`Investment Team`) in the two founder-facing emails if you want your own name, and set the recipient on the CEO nodes (`Alert CEO`, `Send Digest`, `Send Quiet Day`).
-6. Set the Error Workflow on the intake and digest workflows to `PitchGate: Error Notifier`.
+6. Set the Error Workflow on the intake and digest workflows to `Error Notifier`.
 7. Publish all three workflows and share the **production** form URL.

 Self-hosting notes: set `WEBHOOK_URL` to your public HTTPS address, run n8n under a process manager such as pm2 or systemd, and back up your workflows and `~/.n8n` folder.